schuderer/mllaunchpad/CONTRIBUTING.rst

    at target ``master``, and a name like ``Release 2.1.23``.
 9. Get the doc's changes and paste it into the description (make it look nice).
 10. Publish the release.
-11. Check that Travis CI deployed the release successfully.
+11. Check that Travis CI deployed the release to PyPI successfully.

 Alternatively, you can also release ``mllaunchpad`` with these commands (assuming you have already committed your version and changelog changes)::